yasin-uzun/SINBAD.1.0/README.md

 To try SINBAD with some example data, please contact the authors (see below).

 ## Citation
-If you use SINBAD in your study, please cite it as follows: SINBAD: A pipeline for processing SINgle cell Bisulfite sequencing samples and Analysis of Data
+If you use SINBAD in your study, please cite it as follows:
-, GitHub, 2020.
+Yasin Uzun, Wenbao Yu, Changya Chen, Kai Tan.
+SINBAD: a flexible tool for single cell DNA methylation data.bioRxiv, 2021. doi: https://doi.org/10.1101/2021.10.23.465577

 ## Contact
 For any questions or comments, please contact Yasin Uzun (uzuny at email chop edu)